aWildKaelin/pico_CRSF/README.md

 `onFailsafe()` is called when no RC Channels packet has been received for more than one second.
 It will not be called again unless a valid RC Channels packet is received and failsafe is subsequently entered again.

+The `parser.failsafe` variable can be used to determine if the receiver is connected to a transmitter or not.
+If true, that means the board should be in failsafe mode, which means the transmitter has disconnected.

 ```c
 void onChannels(const crsf_parser *parser) {}
 void onLinkStats(const crsf_parser *parser) {}